 Don’t forget to be confident and consistent about following up afterward to reinforce your passion for your presentation.

 To successfully pitch an idea to your boss, understand their decision-making style, appeal to their self-interest, and follow up.
-Put yourself in your boss’ shoes, give your proposal a second look, and ask yourself: “Would I be persuaded by this?”
+Put yourself in your boss’ shoes, give your proposal a second look, and ask yourself: “Would this persuade me?”

-If you want to know more about influencing others, fill out my contact form for a complimentary video coaching session.
+If you’d like to know more about influencing others, please fill out my contact form for a complimentary video coaching session.